hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

     ```bash
     AI_API_KEY=your_key_here
     ```
-Note that running the program by 'flask run' also needs environmental variable FLASK_APP configured (included in .env.example)
+Note that running the program by 'flask run' also needs environmental variable FLASK_APP configured (included in .env.example).

 ---